Sandler receives Mark Twain Prize, praise from comic pals

 Other comedians who received the lifetime achievement award include inaugural honoree Richard Pryor in 1998, Whoopi Goldberg, Bob Newhart, Carol Burnett and Dave Chapelle.
 Bill Cosby, the 2009 recipient, saw his Mark Twain Prize rescinded in 2019 amid multiple allegations of sexual assault.

 The comedy institution "SNL" has provided more than its share of the 24 Mark Twain recipients.
-Sandler is the seventh cast member to receive the prize, joining Bill Murray, Tina Fey, Will Farrell, Billy Crystal, Eddie Murphy, Julia Louise-Dreyfus.
+Sandler is the seventh cast member to receive the prize, joining Bill Murray, Tina Fey, Will Ferrell, Billy Crystal, Eddie Murphy, Julia Louis-Dreyfus.
 Show creator and producer Lorne Michaels won in 2004.

 The ceremony will be broadcast nationally on CNN on March 26.

-Note: This story was first published on March 19, 2023.
-It was updated on March 20, 2023, to correct the names of two previous recipients of the Mark Twain Prize for American Humor.
-They are Will Ferrell, not Will Farrell, and Julia Louis-Dreyfus, not Julia Louise-Dreyfus.